AlexandreDecan/sismic/README.rst

 You can also install PySS from this repository.
 Each version of PySS as an associated tagged commit.
-Python >=3.4 is required, so we suggest you to test this package in a virtual environment.
-Dependencies can be satisfied using ``pip install -r requirements.txt``
+Python >=3.4 is required, so we suggest you to test this package in a virtual environment:
+1. Get the tool to create environment: `pip install virtualenv`
+2. Create the environment: `virtualenv -p python3.4 env`
+3. Jump into: `source env/bin/activate`
+4. Install dependencies: `pip install -r requirements.txt`
+5. Test PySS: `python -m unittest discover`

 PySS is expected to be imported as a Python module, but it also provides a command-line interface.
 The CLI can be used by calling the ``pyss``